asraful/availability-reporter/README.md

 ![monitor](https://user-images.githubusercontent.com/284564/200200084-816a4050-5f2d-4979-9ed3-c2f7e6f36368.png)

+##Other design consideration

+AWS cloudwatch could be another choice to gather the log through log-group and utilizing cloudwatch
 #Data collection policy consideration

 In this application, its possibly required to check with data policy and other laws .